It was only a matter of time before predictive search became the topic

 Social Better Than Solo

-We've all known it and sometimes it just takes time to get it and figure out how best to apply it to our businesses; social is better than solo, at at least when it comes to advertising.
+it and figure out how best to apply it to our businesses; social is

 This week New Balance running shoes releases a new advertising campaign called "Runnovation".
 In their ads they break away from the traditional focus on one athlete (typically a celebrated runner) and instead start to show running going social with ads that show women running together in the "Redefining the new Girls Night Out".
 There is also an online profile of a Running Club in Boston where we can get a little of the reality TV feel.
 The point that New Balance is trying to make is that showing social activity will inspire us more to want to participate because we will see ourselves there and imagine that we too can truly participate.